fcambus/spleen/README.md

 - Spleen was imported in the NetBSD src tree in March 2019
 - Spleen 12x24 was used in the Haiku [kernel debugger][20] (on high resolution displays) from May 2021 to June 2022
+- [msTERM][21], a Terminal program for MailStation devices uses Spleen 5x8

 [1]: https://www.cambus.net/content/2018/09/spleen-hello.png
 [2]: https://www.cambus.net/content/2018/09/spleen-etranger.png